pheobeayo/ecoguard/README.md

 1% Listing Fees
 Partnerships and Sponsorships with conservation organizations, brands, or sponsors to promote their initiatives or products within the platform.
 Collecting a portion of royalties when NFTs are resold on secondary markets.

+Ecoguard Differentiating Factors:
+Focus on Wildlife Conservation: Ecoguard's unique selling point lies in its specific focus on conserving African wildlife and preserving ecosystems, differentiating it from general-purpose NFT marketplaces.
+Transparent Impact Tracking: Ecoguard's blockchain-based ledger system provides transparency and accountability in fund allocation, giving users clear visibility into the impact of their contributions.
+Curation of Conservation Projects: Ecoguard curates a list of conservation projects, offering users a clear understanding of the initiatives they can support and enabling them to contribute directly.
+Educational Content: Ecoguard can provide educational resources and content related to African wildlife conservation, promoting awareness and understanding among users.

+Team:
+S/N
+Name
+Specialization
+Email
+1
+Odegha Clementina
+Product Manager
+clementinapromise20@mail.com
+2
+Olayinka Babalola
+Product Designer
+yb.babs00@gmail.com
+3
+Nofisat Abiodun Ayanlola
+Smart Contract  Developer
+nafkem@gmail.com
+4
+Ifeoluwa Ayo Sanni
+Frontend Developer
+pheobeayo@gmail.com

+In Conclusion:
+Our product stands out by combining the power of blockchain technology with the urgent need for wildlife conservation.
+By offering digital assets that hold both aesthetic and environmental value, we create a new paradigm where art, technology, and conservation converge, attracting a wider audience and driving impactful change.
+Users participate in conservation efforts while potentially benefiting from the growing value of their digital assets.
+This innovative approach not only preserves Africa's wildlife and forests but also offers a novel investment opportunity with a purpose.